gg582/seoulism.vim/README.md

 - Pine Ash Black
   Matt Black tuned to glitter with blue hint.
 - Reflective Selection
-  When text is selected, it turns into a bright reflective white, simulating a spotlight on a paper-like canvas."
+  When text is selected, it turns into a bright reflective white, simulating a spotlight on a paper-like canvas.

 ## Install